mutantstandard/standard/modifiers/morph.md

 | 101652 | hoof | hoof hand |

 ## Humanoid hands (unmodified)
-Mutant Standard uses MMs to encode different types of hands (ie. paw hands and claw hands) with the same expression.
+Mutant uses MMs to encode different types of hands (ie. paw hands and claw hands) with the same expression.
 As with Unicode Standard emoji, the ‘base expression’ (thumbs up, V, fist, etc.) is assumed to be a humanoid hand by default, so in this way, MMs are a backwards-compatible extension to Unicode emoji.